MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver-install-linux-server.md

 **Processor:** 64-bit processor with x86-compatible architecture (variously known as AMD64, Intel64, x86-64, IA-32e, EM64T, or x64 chips).
 Itanium-architecture chips (also known as IA-64) are not supported.
 Multiple-core chips are recommended.

-**Operating System:** Microsoft R for Linux can be installed on Red Hat Enterprise Linux (RHEL) or a fully compatible operating system like Centos, or SUSE Linux Enterprise Server 11.
+**Operating System:** Microsoft R for Linux can be installed on Red Hat Enterprise Linux (RHEL) or a fully compatible operating system like CentOS, or SUSE Linux Enterprise Server 11.
 Microsoft R Server has different operating system requirements depending on whether you install 8.0.0 or 8.0.5.
 See [Supported platforms](rserver-install-supported-platforms.md) for specifics.
 Only 64-bit operating systems are supported.

 **Memory:** A minimum of 2GB of RAM is required; 8GB or more are recommended.